 Alter Your Lesson Plan When the Student Is Ready (or Not Ready)

 You may realize as you begin teaching that the learners are not ready for your lesson.
 Or, you may find a class is more advanced than what you’ve prepared.
-For instance, I usually plan bundle rolls for a few minutes but in one class a few kids kept dropping their heads and banging them on the floor.
-They didn’t have the muscular strength to maintain the pose so I cut the plan short.
-Adjust your lesson plan or eliminate it entirely to reflect the level of the students.
+For instance, I usually plan bundle rolls for a few minutes but in one class a few kids kept banging their heads on the floor.
+They did not have the muscular strength to maintain the pose so I cut that part of the Lesson Plan short.

 Adjust Your Lesson Plan When Something Happens During Class

 You can never predict what may happen as you’re teaching.
 Every circumstance is different.
 Emotions come up, something works really well and you want to build on it, or the kids start to go into other poses on their own.
-With experience, you’ll begin to know intuitively how to respond to any situation and whether to continue your lesson as planned.
-Go with the flow.
+With experience, you get more comfortable responding to these situations.

 Transform Your Lesson Plan When Inspiration Hits